fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### About this part ###

-In this part, the focus of our attention will not be on the software code.
+In this part, the focus of our attention will not be on the JavaScript code.
 Instead, we are interested in the configuration of the environment in which the software is executed.
 As a result, the exercises may not contain any coding, the applications are available to you through GitHub and your tasks will include configuring them.
 The exercises are to be submitted to <i>a single GitHub repository</i> which will include all of the source code and configuration you do during this part.

 You will need basic knowledge of Node, Express, and React.
 Only the core parts, 1 through 5, are required to be completed before this part.